Skip to contents

 This function is designed for processing large text datasets that may not fit comfortably in memory.
 It divides the input into chunks, processes each chunk with concurrent API requests, and writes results immediately to disk to minimise memory usage.

-When using structured outputs with a schema, responses are validated against the JSON schema but stored as raw JSON strings in the output file.
+When using structured outputs with a schema, responses are validated against the JSON schema but stored as raw JSON strings in the output files.
 This allows for flexible post-processing without memory constraints during the API calls.

 The chunking strategy balances API efficiency with memory management.
 Larger chunk_size values reduce overhead but increase memory usage.
 Adjust based on your system resources and text sizes.